Aliases for MMP9 Gene

 MMP9 (Matrix Metallopeptidase 9) is a Protein Coding gene.
 Diseases associated with MMP9 include metaphyseal anadysplasia 2 and metaphyseal anadysplasia.
-Among its related pathways are PI-3K cascade and Signaling by GPCR.
-GO annotations related to this gene include identical protein binding and collagen binding.
+Among its related pathways are Signaling by GPCR and Developmental Biology.
+GO annotations related to this gene include identical protein binding and metalloendopeptidase activity.
 An important paralog of this gene is MMP2.

 UniProtKB/Swiss-Prot for MMP9 Gene